Budapest Memorandum: Sequels

+During the Tuzla Island conflict in 2003, Ukraine decided not to invoke the Budapest Memorandum.

 In 2009, Russia and the United States released a joint statement that the memorandum's security assurances would still be respected after the expiration of the START Treaty.

 2013 Belarus sanctions

 In 2013, the government of Belarus complained that American sanctions against it were in breach of Article 3 of the Memorandum.
-The US government responded that its sanctions were targeted at combating human rights violations and other illicit activities of the government of Belarus and not the population of Belarus.
+The US government responded that its sanctions were targeted at combating human rights violations and other illicit activities of the government of Belarus and not the population of Belarus, and also noted that the Memorandum is "not legally binding".

 2014 Russian annexation of Crimea

 In February 2014, Russian forces seized or blockaded various airports and other strategic sites throughout Crimea.
 The troops were attached to the Russian Black Sea Fleet stationed in Crimea, which placed Russia in violation of the Budapest Memorandum.
-The Russian Foreign Ministry had confirmed the movement of armoured units attached to the Black Sea Fleet in Crimea but asserted that they were acting within the scope of the various agreements between the two countries.
-Russia responded by supporting a referendum on whether the Crimea should join it.
-The Crimean parliament announced a referendum on Crimea's future in accordance with the law "On the Autonomous Republic of Crimea".
-On 16 March the referendum was held, on 17 March Crimea declared independence and on 21 March it was incorporated into the Russian Federation.
-Ukraine vigorously protested the action as a violation of Article 1 of the Budapest Memorandum.
+The Russian Foreign Ministry had initially denied the movement of armoured units attached to the Black Sea Fleet in Crimea, which led to the troops being labelled "little green men", however after taking full military control over Crimea, Russia finally did admit their involvement but asserted that they were acting within the scope of the various agreements between the two countries.
+Russia responded by illegally staging a so-called "referendum" on whether the Crimea should join it, where the option to remain part of Ukraine and keep the same rights and laws of 2014, as before, was not present.
+Prior to the referendum, Russian military blocked all the opposition TV and media, as well as radically put down the rallies for support of Ukraine.
+As a result, the Crimean parliament announced a referendum on Crimea's future in accordance with the law "On the Autonomous Republic of Crimea".
+On 16 March the referendum was held, on 17 March Crimea declared independence, and on 21 March it was incorporated into the Russian Federation.